 The epic world of Dragon Ball is once again returning to the video game realm.
 This time Goku and friends are taking part in an RPG adventure spanning the entire series.
-Revisit the entire saga with Dragon Ball Z: Kakarot for the Xbox One and PlayStation 4.
+Revisit the entire saga with Dragon Ball Z: Kakarot for the Xbox One, PlayStation 4 and Google Stadia.

 Dragon Ball Z: Kakarot Details

 The Dragon Ball franchise is one of the most recognizable entities in entertainment.
 Even those entirely unfamiliar with manga and anime can likely recognize main protagonist Goku in a line up.
 Its overall reach is without a doubt very impressive.

 The Dragon Ball Z series itself is even only a chunk of the complete Dragon Ball universe.
 Nonetheless it spans no fewer than 291 episodes of anime, drawing from 325 chapters of original Dragon Ball manga.
 To consume Dragon Ball Z in its entirety would be a substantial task spreading over days and weeks in the least.